projectatomic/atomic-site/source/blog/2016-10-25-how-the-container-registries-prevent-information-leakage.html.md

 Oct 24 16:51:20 localhost.localdomain docker[1408]: time='2016-10-24T16:51:20.113460151+02:00' level=error msg='Attempting next endpoint for pull after error: unauthorized: authentication required'
 ```

-Great, exactly like skopeo, before falling back to V1, it’s correctly telling us that I’m unauthorized to pull the image (note, it’s not telling me anything about the existence of that image on the docker hub!)
+Great.
+Exactly like skopeo, before falling back to V1, it’s correctly telling us that I’m unauthorized to pull the image (note, it’s not telling me anything about the existence of that image on the docker hub!)

-If I try to pull the same image but this time logged in I'll get the same image not found error, but this time I can spot the following in the logs:
+If I try to pull the same image but this time logged in, I'll get the same image not found error, but this time I can spot the following in the logs:

 ```
 Oct 24 16:54:11 localhost.localdomain docker[1408]: time='2016-10-24T16:54:11.706002616+02:00' level=debug msg='GET https://registry-1.docker.io/v2/runcom/what/manifests/latest'